Forensic limnology: Disadvantages of diatoms

-Diatoms do not inhabit domestic water sources, which limits the situations that diatoms can be used to create flora profiles or time of death estimations.
-Diatoms can only tell when or where evidence was found in some situations and not the time of death if there is no body fluid sample available to be collected.
+Diatoms do not inhabit treated water sources, which limits the situations that diatoms can be used.
+Diatom profiles can only explain when or where evidence was found in some situations, and not the time of death if there is no body fluid sample available to be collected.
 If a body is placed in freshwater post mortem then diatoms cannot be used to evaluate the time of death.
 Without the inhalation of water and some circulation present in the victim, the diatoms will not be able to enter the alveolar system and bloodstream making it difficult to extract a reliable sample.
-Another issue with the use of diatoms in order to provide evidential support is that diatoms can also be found on clothes, in food and drink, or air.
-Because the body can preserve these microscopic algae, the presence of diatoms may not only be on a victim or suspect through their relation to a crime scene, which affects the reliability of the results collected from a scene.
-Diatoms can also be destroyed based on the biological make up of the body it encounters, this could affect the results in a criminal investigation.
+Another issue with the use of diatoms is because frustules do not break down easily, the presence of diatoms may not only be on a victim or suspect through their relation to a crime scene, which affects the reliability of the results collected from a scene.
+Different species can also be differentialy preserved, which could affect the results in a criminal investigation.
+Finally, collecting and analyzing diatoms as evidence is time-consuming and effort intensive.

 Diatom testing

 Materials taken from victims, suspects, or the crime scene can be tested to match locations of where the samples derived.

 In order to use diatom testing there are some guidelines that scientists must follow.
 To get a more accurate result there must be at least 20 diatoms in a 100 microliter sample.
 When dealing with testing on a human body, having five complete diatoms from more than two different organs will also give a positive diagnosis.
 Samples are taken from bone marrow, lung, spleen, liver, kidney, brain tissue, or from the area where the crime was discovered or occurred.
-There are a number of different extraction methods, the most commonly used being the "acide digestion method", which is fast and inexpensive.
+There are a number of different extraction methods, the most commonly used are "acid digestion" methods, which use a strong acid, such as nitric or sulfuric acid, to dissolve all organic materials, leaving behind the diatom frustules to be analyzed.

 When diatom testing on an organic sample scientists use phase contrast microscopy.
 While observing the diatoms are tallied and organized based on their different species.
 The ratio of specific specimen of diatoms in the water will have a similar ratio to the sample that is taken from the site where the diatoms were transferred.
 Scientists use this to match materials and people to specific locations at a crime scene.
 A diatom database (started in 2006) can be used as the "fingerprint system" for diatoms: a computer identifies diatoms to species based on shape and color characteristics.
 However, as of 2012, the database was not complete and was not used in courts.